ahmadsaadat/Python_Django/readme.md

 ### Steps to running locally:

-1. make sure you've installed python3, you can do so by running this command
+1. make sure you've installed python3, you can check so by running this command
 ```
 python3 --version
 ```